akauppi/GroundLevel-firebase-es/README.md

 #### Development configuration

 `firebase use --add` sets `.firebaserc` and maybe some other files not in the version control.
 This is not enough for the front end to tie to your project.
-For that, there is a `.__.js` file that needs to be changed.
+For that, we create a `.__.js` file.

->Note: This only matters for development, and is needed because we use Vite (not Firebase hosting) as the development platform.
-The name `__` comes from Firebase - it hosts this data as `__/firebase/init.js`.
+>Note: This file *can* be in the version control.
+The contents are not secret, and they are anyways needed by the browser client, one way or the other.
+Once you have created the file, you can add it to version control so other people working with you don't need to recreate it.

+>Note: The file only matters for development.
+If you use Firebase hosting for deployments, it provides such data in a `__/firebase/init.js` URL (this is where we'll now pick it from).

 We've done a script that starts Firebase hosting momentarily, and lists the settings for you.
-You can see them also in Firebase console.

 ```
 $ npm run __